galactic-src/cvport/README.md

 - What do 'holidays' cover? public/school?
 - What is the third initial seeding mode modelling?
 - What does CellLookup reference?
+- Why is DAYS_PER_YEAR defined to 364 (Constants.h)?
+- NUM_PLACE_TYPES (Country.h) is 4, and the places are: primary/secondary schools, universities and offices.
+Shouldn't there be other places too?
+Supermarkets?!
+- Is it a problem that the cached values for trig functions are integer-degrees only?
+Limited resolution?
+- Are the kernels square?
+Shouldn't they be circular?
+- Kernel resolution - high-res option 1600 times higher - when does it get used (and why ever use the low-res one)?
+- What is Kernel 'shape'? e.g. P.AirportKernelShape.
+Seems like a scale factor with different meanings for different kernel types.
+- CACHE_LINE_SIZE 64 - how important is this?
+Presumably it varies between machines
+- DoInitUpdateProbs - set in SetupModel, triggers UpdateProbs.
+What does the criterion for doing this again mean? `(lcI - cI) > 0.2` (CovidSim.cpp)
+- Are all the Rand.h functions used? (e.g. sexpo, sexpo_mt)
+- Comment in Update.cpp starting "currently commenting this out" relating to household digital contact tracting.
+Is this fine?

+## Cleanup

+- NUM_SYMPTO_SEVERITY_CLASSES (InfStat.h) is unused
+- InitKernel (Kernels.cpp): DoPlaces parameter is unreferenced, and norm parameter is always 1.0 (no effect)
+- SetupModel.cpp "Binary densi\zty file should contain %i cells." remove \z